Organizing resources

 - Project permissions allow teams to have administrative access to a subset of workspaces and Stacks.

-- This helps application teams safely manage their workspaces and Stacks without interfering with other teams' infrastructure and allow organization owners to maintain the principle of least privilege.
+- This helps application teams manage their workspaces and Stacks without interfering with other teams' infrastructure and allow organization owners to maintain the principle of least privilege.

 - Best efficiency with self-service: